 Need help starting your young horse or getting one that’s been a pasture ornament working again?
 Is there a problem you’re not able to solve that’s keeping you out of the saddle?
 Are you missing trail riding with your friends because your horse has no experience working much outside a ring?
 Does your horse just need a tune up because he’s feeling rather “fresh”!?
 Or a horse that needs to be made ready for sale?

 A thinking horse: Developing a working partnership between you and your horse at your own facility or home.
 My philosophy is regardless the discipline you subscribe to, the horse has to be calm and relaxed enough to think clearly about what you are trying to communicate for him/her to be able to learn.
 Tailored to the owners specific needs, the rider is encouraged to participate and understand the process to help them succeed.
 Follow up and support will always be part of the training program.

-I bring thirty five years experience, with reasonable rates and current references.
+I bring forty years experience, with reasonable rates and current references.
 Please feel free to contact me with any questions.

 From the Ministry Of Agriculture:

 |Written by:||Lindsay Grice - Equine Canada Level 2 Certified Coach and Judge, American Quarter Horse Association Professional Horseman/Lindsay Grice Practical Training for Horses and Riders|

 This article has been reviewed and approved by Bob Wright - Lead Veterinarian, Equine/OMAFRA